 - Regular play to mimic hunting

 Convince your cat that home is the best place.
-Ensure that your cat has privacy when needed, and attention when requested.
+Ensure that it has privacy when needed, and attention when requested.
 Good food and a clean litter tray are also essential.

 These playtimes will sate your cat’s hunting instincts.
-This will mean that your cat is happier to stay home.
+This will mean that it will be happier to stay home.
 Hunting games also leave a cat exhausted and less likely to explore outside terrains.